love. week two.

 Leonard told me that he gave his son a bike without any air in its tires.
 He wanted to teach him that life isn’t always about going somewhere new.
 Sometimes it’s about staying still.

 With Leonard by my side, the coffee was quickly given away.
 Let me say that again.
-A man with nothing taught me how to give away something.
+A man with nothing taught me how to give away everything.

 Leonard wasn’t afraid of the city.
 He was amazed by it.
 He took care of it.